softwaresaved/software-deposit-guidance/markdown/WhatNotToDeposit.md

 These files and directories can include ".git/" directories, ".hg/" directories, ".svn/" directories and "CVS/" directories.
 Git, Mercurial, Subversion and CVS all provide commands to get a copy of the source code repository without these repository configuration files and directories [^3].

-Tools that help deposit software from source code repositories into digital repositories, e.g., figshare-GitHub integration [^4] and Zenodo-GitHub integration [^5], ignore these repository configuration files automatically.
+Tools that help deposit software from source code repositories into digital repositories, such as the figshare-GitHub integration [^4] and Zenodo-GitHub integration [^5], ignore these repository configuration files automatically.

 ## Unused source code